Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Textural and shape associations of GBM tumors in multimodal MRI

-Given two paired groups of voxel value PDFs corresponding to the T1 and T2 modalities, we estimate the canonical correlations and canonical variate directions.
+Given two paired groups of voxel value PDFs corresponding to the T1 and T2 modalities, we estimate the canonical correlations and canonical variates.
 This assesses the extent to which texture features of GBM tumors are shared by the two MRI modalities.

-For each modality, the first five PCs explain over $95\%$ of the total variance.
-Thus, we construct FPC coefficient matrices $\bm C_1,\bm C_2\in \mathbb{R}^{58\times 5}$ using option (i) in Section \ref{sec:tcca_pdf}.
+For each modality, the first five FPCs explain over $95\%$ of the total variance.
+Thus, we construct FPC coefficient matrices $\bm C_1,\ \bm C_2\in \mathbb{R}^{58\times 5}$ using option (i) in Section \ref{sec:tcca_pdf}.
 We then estimate the leading canonical correlations to be $(0.5900,~0.4747,~0.2405,~0.2260,~0.1155)$.
-The first two canonical correlations indicate a moderate association between the corresponding canonical variate directions.
+The first two canonical correlations indicate a moderate association between the corresponding canonical variates.
 Thus, the textural appearance of GBM tumors in the two modalities shares some common characteristics, as captured by the voxel value PDFs.
-We display the first three canonical variate directions in Figure \ref{fig:ccs}, from left to right, with $\epsilon=-2,-1,0,1,2$; the mean PDF for each modality is shown in red.
+We display the first three canonical variate directions in Fig. \ref{fig:ccs}, from left to right, with $\epsilon\in\{-2,-1,0,1,2\}$; the mean PDF for each modality is shown in red.
 Recall that these directions represent the linear combinations of FPC directions that maximize their correlations.
 The first canonical variate direction for the T1 modality appears to capture global shifts in the density of low voxel values to high voxel values; the corresponding canonical variate direction for the T2 modality also captures similar shifts, but they are more local.
 The second canonical variate direction for the T1 modality mostly captures variation in the density of low voxel values, while for the T2 modality it captures similar variation as the first canonical variate direction.
 This indicates that the textural variation of tumors tends to have similar characteristics in the two modalities.